 Want the very latest insight into our Lake Norman real estate market?
 So do I which is why, every month, I do a snapshot analysis of the middle two weeks of the month to get a sense of where we are at this very moment…an almost live insight into the heartbeat of the Lake Norman housing market.

 * The above chart is a summary of today’s “Hot Sheet” from the Charlotte Multiple Listing Service for single family homes in all of Lake Norman.
 These numbers represent a real time snapshot of the past two week’s activity.
-(September 7th – 2st).
+(September 7th – 21st.
 As always, I have included the past 6 months so that you can put these numbers in perspective.
 Below is the September chart using my data since 2009.

-- Our number of Under Contract No Show/Pending sales, were the second lowest in the past 6 months but at 30 this is the third best September Hot Sheet since 2009.
+- Our number of Under Contract No Show/Pending sales, at 34 is the 3rd best number this year.
+It is also the third best September since 2009.
 Pending or “Under Contract No More Showings” are contracts that have passed all of their conditions/contingencies/Due Diligence Deadlines and are just waiting to close.
 These home sales contracts will most likely close by the end of this month or in October.
-Last September we closed 140 home sales in Lake Norman and I am not confident that we will be able to beat that number.

-- 72 Closed Sales, is actually pretty good relative to some prior months and years.
-While this is the highest September since 2009 with the relatively weak pendings it is hard to predict how we will end this month.
+- 84 Hot Sheet Closed Sales is not shabby either, again coming in close to or better than all but two months this year.
+And, as with our first three categories, 84 is the highest closed sales number since 2009.
+I really have to believe we will have a good number at the end of September.
 So far this month we have closed 93 sales so I am hopeful that we will log in more than September 2015’s 151 sales.
-Keep in mind that we have had a surge of new construction this year so these MLS numbers are lower than our actual total sales because so many new homes are sold directly to buyers rather than through the MLS.
+Keep in mind, as always, that we have had a surge of new construction this year so these MLS numbers are lower than our actual total sales because so many new homes are sold directly to buyers rather than through the MLS.

 Learn More About Life in Lake Norman:

 To receive all of my updates about Lake Norman Real Estate,